 That is an extreme case of loss, but many have gone through it either because somebody like Madoff lead them to believe untruths, or because they made wrong decisions.
 Whatever the reason the result is a struggle and the need for determination to get up and keep going.

-Animals struggle to survive when their environment changes from a hurricane, forest fire or oil-spill and they are injured or lack food and water, they certainly struggle when attacked by a predator.
+Animals struggle to survive when their environment changes from a hurricane, forest fire, or oil-spill, and they are injured or lack food and water.
+They certainly struggle when attacked by a predator.
 But, as harsh as their challenges might be, they do not involve the complexities and mind-rending battles that face human beings throughout their lifelong adventure.

 One of my favorite challenge stories is that of Hilary and Tenzing, the first climbers to conquer Everest.
-It took them a few weeks and included problems with their oxygen tanks and bad weather.
+It took them a few weeks and included problems with their oxygen tanks and lousy weather.
 They spent 15 minutes at the top of the highest peak on Earth the same day Queen Elizabeth was crowned Queen on 29th May 1953.
 People have and will always challenge the time it takes to climb Everest.
 In 2004 Pemba Dorje ascended, with oxygen, in 8 hours and 10 minutes.

-Whether it’s world-record-breaking, Book of Guinness, exploits or our daily struggles to meet fundamental life needs and move forward challenges remain a human singularity.
+Whether it’s world-record-breaking, Book of Guinness, exploits, or our daily struggles to meet fundamental life needs and move forward challenges remain a human singularity.

-This blog post is an excerpt from chapter 10.9 of Audit of the Universe
+This blog post is an excerpt from chapter 10.9 of Audit of the Universe.

 Dig Deeper into The Explanation